 Access to the old hut was up a grass bank but required landing on a boulder beach.
 This beach is extremely dangerous in any kind of rough sea or surge.
 It is okay when the sea is flat.
 We recommend you avoid arrival/departure at high tide.
-At lower tide land at the sanding beach on the south side.
-You will be able to pull a dinghy out of the water there.
+At lower tide land at the sandy beach on the south side.
+You will be able to pull a dinghy out of the water at the far end.
 Access to the hut is now at the creek on the south side of the hut.
 There is tent space around the hut.

 Communication.
 Spark has reception at the hut but Vodafone required a walk to the highpoint of the headland to the south of the sandy beach.